avasdao/subnet-builders/web/src/pages/guides/extending-the-evm.md

 ---
 title: Extending the EVM with Custom Methods and OP_CODES
-description: Step by step tutorial to build your own NFT marketplace on Avalanche using Hardhat and React.
+description: In this tutorial we take a look at how to add custom methods to the EVM using Stateful Precompiled Contracts.
 ---

-Step by step tutorial to build your own NFT marketplace on Avalanche using Hardhat and React.
+In this tutorial we take a look at how to add custom methods to the EVM using Stateful Precompiled Contracts.

 # Table of contents